A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 In order to make things clearer, in this section we present a toy version of the model we presented above.
-Assume we have only four products with different deliveries $T_{m},\; m=1,\dots,M$ with $M=4$.
-Assume we are focusing on a single market (for example the power futures market in Germany) and hence $K=1$.
-The fixed delivery products have the following dynamic:
+Let be $T^{*}$ the upper-bound of the maturities time in the market and assume we have only four products with non-overlapping delivery periods $m$ (for example consecutive years $Y_{m}$) and maturities $T_{m},\; m=1,\dots,M$ with $M=4$.
+Moreover, assume $K=1$ hence we are focusing on a single market (for example the power futures market in Germany) and we omit the superscript $k$.
+The fixed delivery products have the following dynamics\footnote{Once again, $F_{d}(t,T_{m})$ is the forward products with maturity $T_{m}$ and delivery period $d$, which can be year, quarter or month.
+For example $F_{Y_{1}}(t,T_{1})$ the forward product with maturity $T_{1}$ and with delivery period the following year. }: